lewisviper84/angular-risk-matrix/README.md

 # Credits

-this project is based in the development published in the repo https://github.com/JoeHogan/angular-risk-matrix
+this project is based in the development published in the repo https://github.com/JoeHogan/angular-risk-matrix by Joseph Hogan

 # angular-risk-matrix